Xant3s/viavr-editor/README.md

 - Copy the setup executable from the `dist` folder to the target PC
 - Run the setup executable on the target PC

-## How to Run Unit Tests

-Currently, only the backend has unit tests. `electron-is-dev` is incompatible with unit tests.

-- Run the following commands:
-  - Run `npm install`
-  - Run `npm test`

-## How to Use the Application

-- Start the application
-  - Do not close any terminal windows that appear
-- Select 'Open Project'
-  - Open the example project we provide at "RepoRoot/res/ExampleProject.via"
-  - You may see a loading screen for a few seconds while Spoke is still starting
-- Check your preferences
-  - Go to File > Preferences
-  - Check the path to the Unity executable
-  - Check the package registry URL (our default registry is available at https://packages.informatik.uni-wuerzburg.de)
-  - Check the package registry scopes (our default registry currently needs the scopes 'de.jmu' and 'unity-com')
-- To save the project, select File > Save Project (this can take a while depending on the project size)
-- To build the project, navigate to the finish tab, check all settings, then select "Generate VIA Experience"
-  - Select "Generate Experience"
-  - Choose an output folder, e.g. on your desktop
-  - The build process can take a while, depending on the project size
-  - To inspect the resulting Unity project, open it in Unity.
-You'll find your scenes in the Assets/Scenes folder.

-## Project Status

-This repository contains the codebase and resources for a completed research project.
-The project has reached its intended goals and objectives, and no further active development or maintenance is planned.

 ## Contributing

 As there is no active maintainer for this project, contributions are not being actively reviewed or merged.
 However, if you wish to extend or build upon this work, you are welcome to fork the repository and continue development on your own.

-## Contact

-Prof. Dr. Sebastian von Mammen
-Games Engineering Group
-Chair of Human-Computer Interaction
-Julius-Maximilians-Universität Würzburg
-sebastian.von.mammen@uni-wuerzburg.de

 ## Contributers